AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/04-Ex1-2-use-teams-prepare-support-meeting.md

 - **TreyResearch_EmailThread.docx**.
 A short email chain between clinic staff and Lamna support.

 - **TreyResearch_MeetingNotes.docx**.
-Notes from an internal support-team discussion on recent Trey Research escalations.
+Notes from an internal support team discussion on recent Trey Research escalations.

 - **TreyResearch_TicketSummary.xlsx**.
 A small dataset of support tickets with issue types and resolution times.

 - **TreyResearch_ChatLog.txt**.
 A faux chat-log summary of internal troubleshooting discussion.

-When you upload these files into your OneDrive, Copilot can analyze them as if they were part of your organization’s data.
+When you upload these files to your OneDrive, Copilot can analyze them as if they were part of your organization’s data.
 This alternative lets you learn how a Customer Service Manager can prepare for a meeting using Copilot, without requiring any real tenant messages or personal inbox data.

 Perform the following steps to complete this task: